arpit2412/PASS-NoisyLabel/README.md

-# PASS: PASS: Peer-Agreement based Sample Selection for Training with Instance Dependent Noisy Labels
+# PASS: Peer-Agreement based Sample Selection for Training with Instance Dependent Noisy Labels

 This repository implements the Peer-Agreement based Sample Selection (PASS) method for training deep neural networks with noisy labels, as described in the paper: "PASS: Peer-Agreement based Sample Selection for Training with Instance Dependent Noisy Labels".